 - Linguistics is a study of how languages are acquired in childhood or later in life (language acquisition).

 - Linguistics is a study of how languages are used in different social, economic and geographical settings (sociolinguistics and linguistic anthropology).

 - Linguistics is a study of the manifestations of language in the brain (neurolinguistics).

-Linguistics at USC is comprehensive in its scope.
+Linguistics at South Carolina is comprehensive in its scope.
 Its mission is to train students to pursue research and teach in a wide range of linguistic subdisciplines.
 The program strives to develop students' analytical skills and to encourage creative, critical approaches to data, models, and theories.

 The program administers three graduate degrees: a Ph.D. in Linguistics, an M.A. in Linguistics, and a Graduate Certificate in Teaching English to Speakers of Other Languages.
 At the undergraduate level, students may take a cognate or a minor in Linguistics, or pursue a B.A. in Interdisciplinary Studies with a focus on Linguistics.

 The Linguistics program benefits from the expertise of faculty and lecturers in our partner departments.
 The program's professors are experts in specific areas of concentration, such as psycholinguistics or historical linguistics, and mentor Linguistics graduate students with dissertation topics in their areas of expertise.